-You’ve been in therapy for years—so why do you still feel anxious all the time?
+You’ve tried everything—so why do you still feel anxious?

-Maybe it’s because you’ve been targeting the wrong bottlenecks.
+Maybe it’s because you haven't been targeting your current bottleneck.

 Crucially, they follow an approximate order.
-Do you know anyone who’s tried years of therapy, meditation, and inner work but made little progress on their anxiety?
-They probably aren’t targeting their current bottleneck.
+Have you tried years of attempts but made little progress?
+You probably aren’t targeting your current bottleneck.

 These bottlenecks naturally cluster into two phases: Readiness Work and Inner Work.